julian-risch/CIKM2020/README.md

 # Acknowledgments
 First of all, we would like to thank *The Guardian* for providing access to the comment data via their *Guardian Open Platform*.
 This project was partly funded by the Robert Bosch Foundation in the context of its master class *Science Journalism* 2018.
-We would like to thank the collaborating data scientist Andreas Loos from *ZEIT ONLINE* and journalist Wolfgang Richter from *Journalistenbüro Schnittstelle* for the close cooperation, which we look forward to continue together.
+We would like to thank the collaborating data scientist Andreas Loos from *ZEIT ONLINE* and journalist Wolfgang Richter from *Journalistenbüro Schnittstelle* for the close cooperation.
 Further, we would like to thank our students Nicolas Alder, Lasse Kohlmeyer, and Niklas Köhnecke for their support throughout the project.